LACASA Center has something to bark about!

 LACASA Center has something to bark about!
 We have an adorable black Labrador, Penny, who serves as a Court Advocacy Dog for our agency.

 Penny provides a source of emotional support for child abuse victims who are receiving services through our Child Abuse Response Effort (CARE) and our Legal Advocacy Center.
-She also helps adults who want canine companion support during counseling sessions.

 The Leader Dogs for the Blind generously donated Penny to LACASA following stringent leader-dog training at its Rochester, MI facility.